icerahi/smart_education_system/README.md

 # smart_education_system
-IOT based Smart Education System
+IOT based Smart Education System.

 It was an initial prototype of a centralized primary smart education system where a classroom’s whiteboard will be replaced